 To create the manganese nodule prospectivity map predictive maps were generated using the Weights of Evidence technique.
-The data most relevant to manganese nodule formation has been used in order to best represent the mineral systems model.
-These data were combined into a single mineral prospectivity map to show the geological potential of finding a polymetallic nodule deposits within the study area.
-The prospectivity model has identified 72 very prospective targets and 16 highly prospective targets based on their post-probability value.
-This ranking can be used to prioritise follow up investigation including assessment of the current target status and collection of additional data.
+The data most relevant to manganese nodule formation was used to create predictive maps that best represent the mineral systems model.
+These predictive maps were combined into a single mineral prospectivity map to show the geological potential of finding polymetallic nodule deposits within the study area.
+The prospectivity model has identified 16 highly prospective and 72 very prospective targets based on their post-probability values.
+This ranking can be used to prioritise follow-up investigations including assessment of the current target status and collection of additional data.

-The Cook Island Seabed Authority is in a position whereby the model results can be utilised in many ways.
+The Cook Island Seabed Authority can facilitate the use of the model results in several ways.
 From a planning perspective, these include: